How to Use ClickUp: The Ultimate Guide

 Most often, account managers are the ones deploying work and project managers are assigning work, but that may vary team to team.

 And yes, obviously not every Task will be created from a Template.
-You can create adhoc Tasks in your Workspace, just make sure they are put in to the right location and they have the proper information on them.
+You can create adhoc Tasks in your Workspace, just make sure they are put into the right location and they have the proper information on them.

 At minimum, if you want accurate workload visibility in ClickUp, every Task needs to have a Time Estimate, Due Date, and Assignee.
+For more ways to speed up how you create and assign work, read our guide on how to create tasks faster in ClickUp.

 Completing Work and Communicating